Againyunn/Againyunn/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=1E90FF&height=300&section=header&text=JaeyunJung's%20Github&fontSize=60)

    <div>
       <em>Hello.
-I'm junior web frontend developer.<br/>
+I'm a junior web frontend developer.<br/>
-       I like to actualize ideas that I imagined and try to keep learning for move forward☺️</em>
+I like to convert ideas that I imagined into reality and keep pushing forward ☺️<br/>
+I'm also passionate about the E-Commerce field and platform industry with a multitude of new technology.</em>
    </div>
    <br/>
    <div align="center">